tijptjik/TheTrial/README.md

 ![](footer.png)

+_A narrative adventure birthday party with characters and challenges for 20 guests_

 # The Trial

 HUMANITY has been emiting such drab vibes into the aether that the COURT OF GALACTIC OPINION is considering whether Humanity should be *CANCELLED*.
 The COURT has sent an ADJUDICATOR to Earth who is calling on SHERIN for her expert testimony (oh shit!).